testing-library/eslint-plugin-testing-library/docs/rules/no-debugging-utils.md

 - `logDOM`
 - `prettyFormat`

-By default, only `debug` and `logTestingPlaygroundURL` are disallowed.
+By default, all are disallowed.

 Examples of **incorrect** code for this rule: